Postgraduate Initial Teacher Training

 You can find out more about SKE courses in this SKE Trainee Brochure.

-Who is this for?
+Who is Initial Teacher Training for?

-- A bachelor’s degree, or equivalent with a 2:2 or above
+- A bachelor’s degree (or equivalent) with a 2:2 or above

-- You can read more about eligibility on the Get Into Teaching website
+You can read more about eligibility on the Get Into Teaching website

 *Please note for entry to the ITT Post Graduate Fee-funded route, you must have GCSE maths, English and science at Grade C / 4 or above.